cloudflare/workers-sdk/packages/miniflare/README.md

   Unique name for this worker.
 Only required if multiple `workers` are specified.

+- `rootPath?: string`

+  Path against which all other path options for this Worker are resolved relative to.
+This path is itself resolved relative to the `rootPath` from `SharedOptions` if multiple workers are specified.
+Defaults to the current working directory.

 - `script?: string`

   JavaScript code for this worker.
 If this is a service worker format Worker, it